 Marketers and business owners often face the mounting pressure of meeting monthly revenue targets.
 What can you do when you’ve already exhausted all your lead generation ideas for the month?
 Do you attempt to send another batch of emails and hope for the best?
 Email marketing can be an excellent way to provide your customers with useful and engaging information.
-But when does email marketing cross the line and become spam?
-What are the consequences?
+However, sometimes email marketing crosses the line and become spam.
 This article explains how to ensure that you are complying with email marketing laws and not sending illegal spam.

 1. What is Email Marketing?

-Email marketing is a commonly used lead generation strategy whereby a business will send a batch of emails to a targeted group of people.
-The people targeted can be from an existing database of clients or a list that the business has purchased.
+Email marketing is a commonly used lead generation strategy where a business will send a batch of emails to a targeted group of people.
+The targeted people can be from an existing database of clients or a list that the business has purchased.
 Although email marketing can have many purposes, the end goal is usually to increase brand awareness and promote the business’ products or services.

-2. What Email Marketing Laws are there in Australia?
+2. What Are the Email Marketing Laws in Australia?

-The Spam Act imposes three main rules on email marketers.
+Three main rules are imposed on email marketers.
 These rules concern:

 The recipient needs to be able to contact the business or person sending the email.
 Therefore, you should never attempt to conceal your email or website address in your communication.

-Marketers and businesses must provide the recipient of commercial electronic messages the option of unsubscribing to emails.
+Marketers and businesses must provide the recipient of commercial electronic messages the option to unsubscribe from the emails.
 You must also present the unsubscribe instructions in a clear manner.
-If you do receive a request to unsubscribe, you will have to honour that request within five business days.
+If you receive a request to unsubscribe, you will have to honour that request within five business days.

 3. What Messages are Exempt from Email Marketing Laws?

-There are two categories of emails which are partially exempt from the above email marketing laws.
+There are two categories of emails that are partially exempt from the above email marketing laws.
 However, both these categories of emails must still comply with the identity rule.

 Purely Factual Emails

-Purely factual emails are partially exempt, for example:
+Purely factual emails are partially exempt.
+These include emails which:

-- Emails which provide a price or quote to a customer;
+- provide a price or quote to a customer;

-- Emails which provide a product description to a customer;
+- provide a product description to a customer;

-- Emails which advise the recipient and are not commercial; and
+- advise the recipient and are not commercial; and

-It is important to note that because you have sent a factual email to the recipient, does not mean that they have given you inferred consent to send them further emails that are of a commercial nature.
+Just because you may have sent a factual email to a recipient, does not mean that you are allowed to send them further emails that are of a commercial nature.

 Emails From Permitted Bodies